aditya6981/Happyfox-interview-aditya/readme.md

   - **Possible Values**:
     - `contains`: Checks if the field contains a specific value.
     - `equals`: Checks if the field is exactly equal to a specific value.
-    - `starts_with`: Checks if the field starts with a specific value.
+    - `does_not_contain`: Checks if the field does not contain a specific value.
-    - `ends_with`: Checks if the field ends with a specific value.
+    - `does_not_equal`: Checks if the field is not equal to a specific value.
     - `less_than_days`: Checks if the date is less than a specific number of days ago.
     - `greater_than_days`: Checks if the date is greater than a specific number of days ago.
     - `less_than_months`: Checks if the date is less than a specific number of months ago.